brandonweiss/discharge/README.md

 The unusual property casing is intentional—the entire configuration will be passed directly through in the HTTP request.

+**cdn**: `Boolean`

+Set this to `true` if you want to use a CDN and HTTPS/TLS.
+Setting up the CDN does not happen automatically when deploying.
+After deploying, run `discharge distribute` to set up the CDN.
+Once the CDN is set up, future deploys will expire the CDN’s cache.

+For more information see the `cache` configuration or the `distribute` command.

 **aws_profile** `String`

 Your AWS credentials should be stored in `~/.aws/credentials`.
 It should look something like this: